Obscurely/NixObscurely/config/librewolf/settings.md

 Do note all this extensions and settings are tailored to the experience I want and for my own setup, change accordingly.

+## Theme
+Some settings that are needed for the theme to be displayed properly

+- Right click on the toolbar and hit customize toolbar
+    - Enable the titler bar (left corner down)
+    - Remove the flexible space by the refresh button
+    - Click on manage themes (left corner down) and disable all themes, so that only system - auto remains
+- Right click on the toolbar, go to bookmarks toolbar and hit never show (the bookmarks can still be seen by pressing ctrl + b)

 ## Extensions

 ### Extensions List